sfazliddinov385/defender-detection-engineering-lab/README.md

 | Suspicious Run Key Persistence | T1547.001 | Persistence | DeviceRegistryEvents |
 | RDP Lateral Movement Detected | T1021.001 | Lateral Movement | DeviceLogonEvents |

 The persistence rule has a real before/after tuning fix.
-The first version flagged a harmless Microsoft Edge Run key along with the bad one.
-After tuning, it flagged only the bad one.
+The first version flagged a harmless Microsoft Edge Run key along with the malicious one.
+After tuning, it flagged only the malicious one.

 ---